sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

    <tr>
   </table>

-## Excercise 3: Trigger CI and CD with code change
+## Exercise 3: Trigger CI and CD with code change

 **PHP** is an interpreted language, so we dont have to compile the code, instead let's archive the files to be used in the release task for deployment.
 We will update the code to trigger CI-CD using **Hosted build agent**.

+1. Go to **Code** tab and navigate to the below path to edit the file.

 1. Go to **Code** tab and navigate to the below path to edit the file.